-These Consolidated Statements reflect the consolidated financial position of Embotelladora Andina S.A. and its Subsidiaries as of December 31, 2022 and 2021 and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the periods between January 1 and December 31, 2022, 2021 and 2020 and the related notes.
+These Consolidated Statements reflect the consolidated financial position of Embotelladora Andina S.A. and its Subsidiaries as of December 31, 2023 and 2022 and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the periods between January 1 and December 31, 2023, 2022 and 2021 and the related notes.

-The Company's 2022 local statutory consolidated financial statements in Spanish were approved by the Company's Board of Directors on January 30, 2023, with subsequent events first being considered through that date.
-Those local statutory consolidated financial statements consisted of consolidated statement of financial position as of December 31, 2022 and 2021 along with consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows (and related disclosures), each for the two years then ended.
-Those consolidated financial statements were then subsequently approved by the Company's shareholders during its April 20, 2023 meeting.
+The Company's 2023 local statutory consolidated financial statements in Spanish were approved by the Company's Board of Directors on January 30, 2024, with subsequent events first being considered through that date.
+Those local statutory consolidated financial statements consisted of consolidated statement of financial position as of December 31, 2023 and 2022 along with consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows (and related disclosures), each for the two years then ended.

-Included in this 2022 consolidated financial statements are consolidated statement of financial position as of December 31, 2022 and 2021, along with consolidated income statement, consolidated statement of comprehensive (loss) income, consolidated statement of changes in equity and consolidated statement of cash flows (and the related disclosures) for each of the three years ended December 31, 2022, 2021 and 2020.
+Included in this 2023 consolidated financial statements are consolidated statement of financial position as of December 31, 2023 and 2022, along with consolidated income statement, consolidated statement of comprehensive (loss) income, consolidated statement of changes in equity and consolidated statement of cash flows (and the related disclosures) for each of the three years ended December 31, 2023, 2022 and 2021.
 This three-year presentation of operations, changes in equity and of cash flows is required by the rules of the United States Securities and Exchange Commission.
-The accompanying English language IFRS consolidated financial statements are consistent with the previously issued local statutory consolidated financial statements.
-This three-year English language IFRS consolidated financial statements were approved for issuances by the Board of Directors during a session held on April 25, 2023, with subsequent events considered through this later date.
+The accompanying English language IFRS consolidated financial statements are consistent with the previously issued local statutory consolidated financial statements, except for the disaggregated disclosure of the line "Other cash inflows (outflows) (placement and payment of public debt)" within the cash flows from financing activities in the consolidated Statement of Cash Flows, as follows: